rubrikinc/terraform-aws-rubrik-s3-cloudout/docs/quick-start.md

 ### Applying

 We can now apply the configuration to create the necessary resources in AWS.
-After AWS is configured, a new Archive Location will be added to your Rubrik cluster.
+After AWS is configured, (optionally) a new Archive Location will be added to your Rubrik cluster.

 ### Destroying